vmartinez33/the-game-is-hackathon-caixabank/README.md

     Invalid email: nuwenuwe
     ```

+- **Insufficient money in account**: Any transaction for which there are insufficient funds should trigger the text: **Insufficient balance** with a status code 400.

 ### Task 8: Subscriptions and Trading Bot

 This task focuses on advanced features such as creating automatic subscriptions and enabling a trading bot to handle investments.